nsmryan/RustRoguelike/README.md

 This Rust Roguelike is a Roguelike written in Rust.

-This is tested on Windows, and can be made to work on Linux.
-A simple
+This is tested on Windows and Linux.
+On Linux (and on a Mac, although this is untested), make sure the SDL2 is installed.
+On Windows this repository contains the necessary SDL2 files.

+Then just run:
 ```bash
 cargo run
 ```
-should download all dependecies and get it running.
+which will download all dependecies and get it running.
 If you are playing and not developing, consider
 ```bash
 cargo run --release